tsukishikawa/tsukishikawa/README.md

 👋 I'm Mariana Ishikawa, a student of Systems Analysis and Development with a passion for creating innovative and efficient solutions.

-🌟 **Interests**: Web development, Cloud, Database, AWS 📚 **Projects**: Working on looking to improve my Python and backend development.
+🌟 **Interests**: Web development, Cloud, Database, AWS 📚 **Projects**: Working on looking to improve my Java and cloud development.

 ## 🚀 Skills